strimzi/proposals/036-kraft-mode.md

   Users might need to delete the cluster, upgrade the operator and deploy a new Kafka cluster.
 * Entity Operator (both User and Topic operator) are not supported.
 * Authorization is not supported.
-* SCRAM-SHA-512 users are not supported
+* SCRAM-SHA-512 users are not supported.
 * JBOD storage is not supported (the `type: jbod` storage can be used, but the JBOD array can contain only one disk)
 * Liveness and readiness probes might have limited functionality.
 * KRaft architectures using separate controller and broker nodes.